The Need to Succeed - The Jerry E. Cromer, Jr. Story

 The professor finally said, "Son, if you are willing to take this class, I am willing to teach you, and I'll go sign you up."
 He said, "There are so many students that come here where either their parents are making them attend or either their job is requiring them to attend and their employers are paying for it.
 I can see the determination you have, and there is no way in the world I would tell you no. So, you've got a teacher here.
 If I've got a student in you, you've got a teacher in me."

 That is when it all started.
 I picked up my books that day went home, and I read the whole book the first day.
 I didn't understand hardly anything I was reading - it was like a foreign language to me.
 The next day I read it again, the next day again and then I started to comprehend.
 I started realizing what I was reading and started relating to it even though I hadn't pushed the first button on the computer.
 I began getting my own feeling for the layout, the format of AutoCAD.
-I realized it was going to be another stepping stone to apply it to the actual digitizer and the actual keyboard, but I had my own perception of how AutoCAD worked by reading the book.
+I realized it was going to be another stepping stone to apply it to the actual digitizer and the

 I was fairly oriented with it when I started, and they assigned me a student assistant.
 He was a graduate student there, and had been there for several years.
 He was an engineering student so he had already taken all of these courses.
 He would sit down with me, I would tell him what to type in and he would type it.
 I would tell him where to put the puck on the digitizer, I would tell him what buttons to mash and what to do, and we just started moving ahead.